VasileUngureanu/vasileungureanu.com/_posts/2019-11-19-notes-on-classic-tdd-2-chapter-from-agile-technical-practices-distilled-book.md

   * Organize your unit tests to reflect your production code.
   * Organize your test in arrange, act and assert blocks.
   * Write the assertion first and work backward.
   * Write fast, isolated, repeatable and self-validating tests.

+* Considerations when making a failing test pass:

+  * Write the simplest code to pass the test.
+  * Write any code that makes you get to the refactor phase more quickly.

+* Considerations after the test passes:

+  * Use the Rule of Three to tackle duplication.